If you’re looking for the signs of autumn then you’re probably really glad that summer is over and who...

-The abbey was the home of worshipping monks for four centuries, and boasts an extensive and fascinating history as one of the most powerful and wealthy abbeys of its time, before its demise at the orders of King Henry VIII during the 16th century.
+The abbey served as the home of worshipping monks for four centuries and boasts an extensive and captivating history as one of the most powerful and wealthy abbeys of its time.
+Its downfall came at the orders of King Henry VIII during the 16th century.

 Many of the buildings that remain on-site are Grade I listed, while the site itself is a scheduled monument due to its historic importance, meaning it cannot be altered or changed in any way without authorisation.

 It has also been the site of many fascinating discoveries over the past 100 years, with excavations uncovering buried treasure and human remains!